 Cruelty to or the abuse of a mount present on the grounds of any competition is forbidden and renders the offender subject to penalty.
-The organizing committee must bar violators from further participation for the remainder of the competition.
+The organizing committee must bar violators from further participation for the remainder of the competition mittee.
+Such action(s) may include, but are not limited to excessive use of the whip or spurs.